Working in the roof space

 - unenclosed joints in conductors;

-- electrical connections where the condition of wiring has deteriorated (often associated with older buildings);
+- deteriorated electrical cabling (often associated with older buildings);

 - substandard and unsafe past electrical work performed by an incompetent person;